phetsims/geometric-optics/doc/model.md

 **height**: In optics, a height is always measured from (and perpendicular to) the optical axis.
 A positive (negative) height indicates the object is above (below) the optical axis.

-**Guide:** A representation invented by PhET, used in the simulation to denote the bending of the light due to a lens.
+**Guide:** A representation invented by PhET, used to denote the bending of the light due to a lens.
 A guide is attached to the ends of the lens and can freely rotate from its fulcrum point.

 ## Abbreviations